 People with diabetes should get an eye examination or screening at least once a year.
 If you have diabetic retinopathy, your ophthalmologist can recommend treatment to help prevent its progression.

-The Singapore integrated Diabetic Retinopathy Programme (SiDRP) uses telemedicine to enable fundus retinal photographs taken at the polyclinic or other primary care facilities to be transmitted electronically to specialist eye care centres for reading and diagnosis.
+Screening for diabetic retinopathy can be done either by eye examination by an ophthalmologist or eye-care provider, or by specialised retinal photography.
+In Singapore, retinal photography is a service provided at polyclinics and at some primary care facilities.
+The Singapore Integrated Diabetic Retinopathy Programme (SiDRP) uses telemedicine to enable fundus retinal photographs taken at the polyclinic or other primary care facilities to be transmitted electronically to specialist eye care centres for reading and diagnosis.
 This provides a safe, reliable and quality-assured DR screening programme for Singapore.
+If there are any abnormalities in the photograph, or if the quality is insufficient for adequate assessment, you will be referred to an ophthalmologist for further assessment and management.

 When you see an ophthalmologist for DR assessment and diagnosis, you will have eye drops administered to enlarge (dilate) the pupils temporarily so that they can examine the retina and macula.